TheExtensionLab/Documentation/_posts/status-colors/2015-01-18-configuration.md

 ***Changing the default Status Color***

-To make it easy to see when the installation was successful we added a default Status Colour, if you want to change or remove that you can do so from ```Magento Admin > Sytem > System Configuration > TheExtensionLab > Status Colors```.
+To make it easy to see when the installation was successful we added a default Status Colour, if you want to change or remove that you can do so from ```Magento Admin > System Configuration > Status Colors```.
 You should then see a Default Styles section simply update the Default Status Color in this section as needed, to have no default clear the field and save.

 ***How do I highlight the whole row rather than just the status within that row?***

 If you would like to highlight the whole row on the order grid rather than just the status there is a setting for that.
-Navigate to the new Order Grid settings section under ```System > Configuration > Advanced > Admin > Order Grid```, change ```Color Whole Row``` to yes and hit save config.
+Navigate to the new Order Grid settings section under ```Magento Admin > System > System Configuration > Advanced > Admin > Order Grid```, change ```Color Whole Row``` to yes and hit save config.
 The next time you visit the sale order grid page the whole row should now be colored in.

 ![Row Style option](../assets/images/status-display-style.png "Row Style option")